NCKU-CCS/d3ForceSimple/README.md

 ### Usage
 - Create a [Firebase](https://firebase.google.com) project
-- Get your project's config code ( Remember setting your firebase's project rule `public` or `user`, that can make you get data successly )
+- Get your project's config code ( Remember to set your firebase's project rule `public` or `user`, that can make you get data successly )
 ```html
 <script>
   // Initialize Firebase